IBM/intro-ai-llm-workshop/docs/pre-work/README.md

         1. Double-click on the downloaded python-3.1.9-amd64.exe file again and this time chose "Modify" and click "next"
         1. Put a check next to the box: "Add Python to the environnment variables" and click "Install".

+    1. Optionally, you can also download and install git from [git-scm.com/downloads](https://git-scm.com/downloads/win)

+        1. The latest one as of writing this document is: [Git-2.49.0-64-bit.exe](https://github.com/git-for-windows/git/releases/download/v2.49.0.windows.1/Git-2.49.0-64-bit.exe)
+        1. Double-click on the downloaded Git-2.49.0-64-bit.exe, take all the defaults and install

 === "MacOS"
-    1. Install pyenv for MacOS.
-If you don't have it already:
+    1. Install pyenv and git for MacOS.
+If you don't have them already:
         ```shell
         brew update
-        brew install pyenv
+        brew install pyenv git
         ```
     1. Install Python 3.11.9 for MacOS
         ```shell